top of page

 • Pilot's Handbook of Aeronautical Knowledge

-• an iPad, with cellular capabilities, is recommended
+• An iPad, with cellular capabilities, is recommended

-• your very own headset is recommended, but not required.
+• Your very own headset is recommended, but not required.
 All our planes are equipped with headsets.

 bottom of page